Teckdegen/stellaai/README.md

 - Node.js 18+ installed
 - A Groq API key (get one at https://console.groq.com)
-- A Stacks wallet (e.g., Hiro Wallet or Xverse Wallet)
+- A Stacks private key for deployment

 ## Getting Started